 How To Become An Insurance Commissioner

-Are you fascinated with the world of insurance?
-Do you want to play a huge role in protecting consumers who buy insurance products?
-If the answer to these questions is yes then you can consider being an insurance commissioner.
+An insurance commissioner is a state level position where you play the dual role of an insurance regulator and an advocate for the protection of consumers who have purchased insurance products.
 Unlike other careers, however, this is a position which you can get only by appointment or election.
-As a state level position, you play the dual role of an insurance regulator and an advocate for the protection of consumers who have purchased insurance products.
 Your duties will include regulating insurance firms who are doing business in the state.
-In particular, you must see to it that the rights of insurance buyers are safeguarded while at the same time seeing to it that insurance firms continue to operate profitably.
+You must see to it that the rights of insurance buyers are safeguarded while at the same time seeing to it that insurance firms continue to operate profitably.

 Insurance commissioners are elected by the public in the states of Georgia, Kansas, Louisiana, Mississippi, North Dakota, Oklahoma, California, Delaware, Montana, North Carolina and Washington.
 In the states of New Mexico and Virginia, meanwhile, they are appointed by a commission.
 For the remaining 37 states, insurance commissioners are appointed by their respective governors.